 PSL’s mission focuses on leveraging technology to elevate its federal clients’ business capabilities to match the challenges needed to succeed in a regulatory and political environment fraught with transparency, efficiency, and effectiveness issues.
 As a result, the company developed its records solution called TransAccess GovCloud Records (GCR).
 TransAccess GCR has evolved to become the central records management solution for major government offices to meet the M-19-21 OMB/NARA mandate ahead of the December 2022 deadline.

 TransAccess GCR will continue to be a viable option for other agencies requiring records management support and compliance.
-On the software engineering side, Penile Solutions, LLC continues to deliver hundreds of solutions that range from simple mobile applications to complete enterprise solutions.
-With the cloud being one of the most significant technology shifts for agencies, we provide the integration expertise for the migration of private clouds, public clouds, and legacy IT environments.
+On the software engineering side, Peniel Solutions, LLC continues to deliver hundreds of solutions that range from simple mobile applications to complete enterprise solutions.
+With the cloud being one of the most significant technology shifts for agencies, we provide the integration expertise for the private cloud migration, public clouds, and legacy IT environments.

 Government digital transformation often involves adjustments to existing processes, customer experience, and organizational culture to bridge the gap between expectations and actual deliverables.
 Unlike commercial entities whereby digital transformation can be driven by sales and profits to achieve and sustain viability, government agencies must address efficiencies through cost savings measures and performance indicators to demonstrate value for taxpayers who are generally not at the table to influence decisions.

 PSL is supported and guided by highly qualified professionals, understanding and leveraging ISO standards and CMMI project management methodologies confirming best use practices to achieve maximum customer value (MCV), and assuring the long-term trust of our employees, partners, and customers.